The procedure of producing an appraisal deals with an estimation which leads to an opinion of value.

-Generally speaking, the Sales Comparison Approach is the most accurate indicator of value of a residential property.
+Being the most commonly used approach, the Sales Comparison Approach is considered the most accurate and best indicator of value for a residence.

-The Income Approach is mainly used for determining the worth of income-producing properties based on what an investor would pay based on the amount of capital a property produce.
+One of the least common approaches in appraising homes is the Income Approach, which is generally used to determine the worth of a property based on what an investor would pay based on the capital produced by the building.

 If you are applying for a loan.